Kava-Labs/kava-bridge/x/bridge/spec/01_concepts.md

 * There must be trusted a signer that watches the bridge smart contract on Ethereum for locked asset events.
 This is a single signer for now.

+## ERC20

+In the following documents, Ethereum ERC20 will refer to an ERC20 token deployed on the Ethereum network.
+Kava ERC20 will refer to an ERC20 token deployed on the Kava EVM.

+## Sequence

+There are two different incrementing sequences, one on the Bridge contract and `x/bridge` module.
+These are unique for each deposit (Ethereum to Kava) and each withdraw (Kava to Ethereum), but are not unique in that a deposit sequence value can be the same as a withdraw sequence.
+This is used by the relayer to properly order transactions.

 ## Ethereum ERC20 to Kava Transfers